AkkilMG/String-Session/README.md

 # String-Session

-## Instructions
+## About

 This is a String Session Generator Script Which Is Accessible By Using environment (eg. Termux).
 It Quite Fast So Use It.
 Useful To User In Making Userbots.

-<b>Made With ❤️ By Heiman</b>
+<b>Made With ❤️ Using By Heiman</b>

 ## Branches

 ### [Telethon](https://github.com/HeimanPictures/String-Session/tree/Telethon)

-   This Script Is Based On Telethon Library..
+   This Is String Session Generating Script Made By Using Telethon Library..

 ### [Pyrogram](https://github.com/HeimanPictures/String-Session/tree/Pyro)

-   This Script Is Based On Pyrogram Library..
+   This Is String Session Generating Script Made By Using Pyrogram Library..

 ## [License](./LICENSE)